pyodide/pyodide/docs/development/meta-yaml.md

 ### `build/post`

 Shell commands to run after building the library.
-These are run with `bash`.
+This script is run by `bash` in the directory where `meta.yaml` file resides.
+The `${PKG_BUILD_DIR}/dist` will contain the built wheel unpacked with `python -m wheel unpack` so it's possible to manually add, delete, change, move files etc.
+See the [setuptools meta.yaml](https://github.com/pyodide/pyodide/ blob/main/packages/setuptools/meta.yaml)
+for an example of the usage of this key.

 ### `build/unvendor-tests`